openshift/installer/docs/user/overview.md

 ## Cluster Installation Process

 OpenShift is unique in that its management extends all the way down to the operating system itself.
-Every machine boots with a configuration which references resources hosted in the cluster its joining.
+Every machine boots with a configuration which references resources hosted in the cluster it is joining.
 This allows the cluster to manage itself as updates are applied.
 A downside to this approach, however, is that new clusters have no way of starting without external help - every machine in the to-be-created cluster is waiting on the to-be-created cluster.

 OpenShift breaks this dependency loop using a temporary bootstrap machine.
 This bootstrap machine is booted with a concrete [Ignition Config][ignition] which describes how to create the cluster.
 This machine acts as a temporary control plane whose sole purpose is launching the rest of the cluster.